Sureshpatil4348/Fxlabs.ai_Front_end/README.md

 - New: ATR line supports a color picker (same UX as RSI).
 Hover the ATR pane to reveal the small color swatch on the left; click to choose a color.
 The ATR line updates immediately and persists.
 - New: Compact stats table in the upper-right of the ATR pane shows: Current ATR, Volatility (HIGH/LOW/NORMAL), and Trend (RISING/FALLING).
+- New: Configurable ATR Period and Smoothing Method (RMA/SMA/EMA/WMA).
+Open the ATR settings from the gear icon on the ATR pane.
 - Location: `src/components/widget/components/KLineChartComponent.jsx` and defaults in `src/components/widget/stores/useChartStore.js` (`settings.indicatorSettings.atrEnhanced`).

 ## K-line Trend Strategy (BB + ATR Targets)